 - 1. Fill the gas bag with calibration gas. - 2.
-Connect the calibration tubing from the gas collection bag to the inlet line at or near the INLET fitting. - The sample-draw detector's pump automatically begins pulling the test sample from the gas collection bag when you connect the tubing to the inlet line. - 3.
-After approximately one minute, verify that the reading for each channel at the monitoring device stabilizes within \pm 10% of the concentration of the test sample.
-If the reading is not within \pm 10% of the test sample, calibrate the sample-draw detector as described in the Calibration section of this manual. - 4.
+Connect the calibration tubing from the gas collection bag to the inlet line at or near the INLET fitting.

+The sample draw detector's pump automatically begins pulling the test sample from the gas collection bag when you connect the tubing to the inlet line.

+- 3. After one minute, verify that the reading for each channel at the monitoring device stabilizes within $\pm$ 10% of the concentration of the test sample.
+If the reading is not within $\pm$ 10% of the test sample, calibrate the sample draw detector as described in "Calibration" on page 19. - 4.
 Remove the calibration tubing from the inlet line, then reconnect the inlet line. - 5.
 Store the calibration kit in a safe place.